-This course will provide an overview of several topics in discrete mathematics which are of particular interest to students intending further tudies in computing science.
+This course provides an overview of a number of topics in discerete mathematics including sets, set operations, logic, proof techniques such as mathematical induction and proof of contradiction, elementary counting techniques and combinatories as well as applications.
 Classes 3 hrs. plus recitation 1 1/2 hrs. a week.
 1 semester.
 Note: No credit will be given for this course simultaneously with or subsequent to MAT 205.1(.2).
-308.1(.2) Numerical Analysis I Prerequisite: MAT 210.1(.2)/211.1(.2) and either CSC 101.1(.2), 26.1(.2), or equivalent programming experience.
+308.1(.2) Numerical Analysis I Prerequisite: MAT 210.1(.2)/211.1(.2) and either CSC 101.1(.2), 226.1(.2), or equivalent programming experience.
 A discussion of errors in numerical analysis.
-Theoretical and practical considerations of numerical procedures in non-linear equations in one pariable, including polynomial equations, in systems of linear equations, and systems of non-linear equations.
-A brief discussion of vectors, natrices and norms.
+Theoretical and practical considerations of numerical procedures in non-linear equations in one variable, including polynomial equations, in systems of linear equations, and systems of non-linear equations.
+A brief discussion of vectors, matrices and norms.
 309.1(.2) Numerical Analysis II Prerequisite: MAT 308.1(.2) or permission of instructor.
-Theoretical and practical considerations of numerical procedures in anction approximations including splines, interpolation and least quares and in numerical integration.
+Theoretical and practical considerations of numerical procedures in function approximations including splines, interpolation and least squares and in numerical integration.
 310.1(.2) Intermediate Calculus I Prerequisite: MAT 210.1(.2)/211.1(.2).

-Hyperbolic and inverse hyperbolic functions, the conic sections, polar coordinates, area, tangent lines and arc lengths in polar coordinates, vectors in three dimensions, operations with vectors, dot and cross products, lines in space, planes, quadric surfaces, cylindrical and spherical coordinate systems, derivatives and integrals of vector valued functions, tangent and normal vectors, motion in space.
-Indeterminate forms and l'Hôpital's rule, improper integrals, the limit of a sequence, monotone sequences, convergence tests for positive series, absolute and conditional convergence, power series, algebraic operations on power series, differentiation and integration of power series.
-Taylor and Maclaurin series.
-Taylor's theorem with remainder, approximation by Taylor's polynomials.
+Hyperbolic and inverse hyperbolic functions, the conic sections, vectors three dimensions, operations with vectors, dot and cross products, the space, planes, quadric surfaces, cylindrical and spherical coordinate systems, derivatives and integrals of vector valued functions, tangent normal vectors, motion in space, the limit of a sequence, moreous sequences, convergence tests for positive series, absolute and convergence, power series, algebraic operations on power series.
+Taylor and Maries. differentiation and integration of power series.
+Taylor and Maries.
+Series.
+Taylor's theorem with remainder, approximation by polynomials.
 Classes 3 hrs. plus recitation 1 1/2 hrs. a week.
-1 semester.
-Note: No credit will be given for this course subsequent to MAT 300.0.
-311.1(.2) Intermediate Calculus II Prerequisite: MAT 310.1(.2) or both MAT 212.1(.2) and 301.1(.2).
+1 sem Note: No credit will be given for this course subsequent 311.1(.2) Intermediate Calculus II Prerequisite: MAT 310.1(.2) or both MAT 212.1(.2) and 301.1(.2).
 Limits and continuity of functions of several variables, partial derivatives, and the chain rule.
 Directional derivatives and gradient vector, the total differential, tangent planes and normals to a surface, higher order partial derivatives, extrema of functions of two variables.
 The double integrals, iterated integrals, double integrals in polar coordinates, applications of double integrals, the triple integral, triple integrals in cylindrical and spherical coordinates, applications of triple integrals vector fields, divergence and curl of vector fields, line integrals, path-independent line integrals.
 Green's theorem, Stokes theorem, and the divergence theorem.
 Classes 3 hrs. plus recitation 1 1/2 hrs. a week.
 1 semester.
 Note: No credit will be given for this course subsequent to MAT 300.0.
 315.1(.2) Introduction to Probability Theory Prerequisite: MAT 210.1(.2).

 This course covers the probability theory which underlies fundamental statistical concepts.
 It assumes a good knowledge of first-year calculus, and may cover the following topics: probability, conditional probability, Bayes' Theorem, random variables, order statistics, discrete distributions, continuous distributions, expected values, moments, and special distributions including the Poisson, normal, binomial, exponential, and gamma distributions.
-Classes 3 hrs. plus recitation 1 1/2 hrs. a week.
-1 semester.
-Note: No credit will be given for this course subsequent to MAT 314.0.
-316.1(.2) Introduction to Mathematical Statistics Prerequisite: MAT 210.1(.2).

-This course provides a mathematically rigorous introduction to statistics, based on calculus.
-Introductory probability theory is covered, including probability distributions and densities, random variables, the central limit theorem, and counting methods.
-Statistical inference is then covered, including estimation and confidence intervals, hypothesis tests and the role of the likelihood function.
-Specific methodologies are discussed, including goodness-of-fit tests, regression, analysis of variance and nonparametric methods.
-As well, students will be introduced to the use of computers in data analysis.
 Classes 3 hrs. plus recitation 1 1/2 hrs. a week.
 1 semester.
 Note: No credit will be given for this course subsequent to MAT 314.0.
 320.1(.2) Linear Algebra I Prerequisite: MAT 210.1(.2)/211.1(.2).